textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    }
    ```

-   >NOTE:  Be sure you only replace the DeviceManager class and not any other code in the file
+   >**Note**:  Be sure you only replace the DeviceManager class and not any other code in the file.

 5. Save `DeviceManager.cs`.